 But then I realize that because we are older parents, we don’t have the same stresses as younger first-time parents.
 We’re not stressed about going over a baby budget because we don’t have to strictly follow one.
 Further, older parents may be able to spend a lot more time with their children.

-Both of us don’t have a job to commute to.
+Both of us don’t have traditional jobs to commute to.
 And we’ve built our cozy little dream home in San Francisco.
-Having more time to spend with our little one is priceless, especially the first five years before kindergarten.
+Having more time to spend with our little ones is priceless, especially the first five years before kindergarten.

 Given money is the root of all pain and suffering, it’s important to dig deeper into the Economical Best Age.
 Most articles you read on the subject only address the Biological Best Age.

 The Biological Best Age To Have A Baby